Life of Agony: Sound of Scars documentary/working on new material (2022–present)

-A documentary chronicling the relationships within the band, titled The Sound of Scars, is set to be released by Cinedigm in association with Raven Banner Entertainment in March 2022.
-The film was featured by The British Film Institute's BFI Flare Festival.

-As of December 2022, Life of Agony has begun working on new material for the follow-up to The Sound of Scars.
-The band will also celebrate the 30th anniversary of their first album River Runs Red in 2023 with a world tour.
+In 2022 the group did a small west coast tour along with playing at some European festivals.
+By December 2022, Life of Agony had begun working on new material for the follow-up to The Sound of Scars.
+The band also celebrated the 30th anniversary of their first album River Runs Red in 2023 with a world tour.
+They also embarked on a separate co headlining tour with Sick of it All.

+In 2024 the band released a single titled "The Crow (In Memory of B.L.)" the song was created to celebrate the 30th anniversary of The Crow movie while also serving as tribute to Brandon Lee.
+It was released along with a cinematic, Crow-hailing music video.
+Robert who was a fan of the movie came up with the idea and Joey Z stated: "We thought that creating a song and a sound that would seamlessly fit on the original soundtrack and film would be a perfect way to honor Brandon and his legacy."
+In November of that same year it Caputo announced that he was detransitioning and would go by Keith again.

+On January 6, 2025 it was announced the band was inducted into the Metal Hall of Fame, they attended the 9th annual gala on January 22 in Anaheim California.
+In February that embarked on a co headlining tour with Biohazard with dates in the US and Europe.
+Later that same year the band celebrated the 30th anniversary of their album Ugly and on May 7, they announced a world tour in celebration of the album which started on September 19 and will go till November 20th the US leg was supported by Jasta and the European leg was supported by Ugly Kid Joe.

 Musical style and influences

-Life of Agony has mostly been described as alternative metal, but also as grunge, hard rock, heavy metal and nu metal, and has incorporated elements of hardcore punk into its sound.
-Rivers Run Red was an alternative metal album with influences from grunge and New York hardcore.
-Starting with Soul Searching Sun, the band moved to an alternative rock-oriented style.
+Life of Agony has mostly been described as alternative metal, but also as alternative rock, grunge, post-grunge, hard rock, and heavy metal.
+The band has also incorporated elements of hardcore punk into its sound, with Rivers Run Red being an alternative metal album with influences from grunge and New York hardcore.

-According to the group members themselves, they were influenced by bands such as Radiohead, Metallica, Pink Floyd, Led Zeppelin, Black Sabbath, and Social Distortion.
+According to the group members themselves, they were influenced by bands such as Radiohead, Metallica, Pink Floyd, Led Zeppelin, Stone Temple Pilots, Black Sabbath, and Social Distortion.

-Robert wrote the majority of the music and lyrics and Caputo wrote select ballads, mostly about her parents and homelife, particularly her mother.
+Alan Robert has written the majority of the music and lyrics and Caputo wrote select ballads, mostly about her parents and homelife, particularly his mother.

 Perhaps the most striking difference between the River Runs Red and Ugly albums of the mid-90s and 2005's Broken Valley is the change in Caputo's vocal style, which gradually changed from a Danzig-esque baritone to a lighter, more conventional rock style later in the band's career.
+In a 2023 interview, Robert commented on the bands change in style: